crishanks/feedme/scratch.md

 - Entries
   -
   - capture state (read / unread or something)
+  - use templates to show entries across the app (on Tag pages, Feed pages, etc)
 - Feeds
   - add Feed name aliases
   - on `feed#show`, group entries by published date